ThiThuThaoLam/portfolio-data-analyst-lamthithuthao/README.md

 - **Lost Animal Reporting Rate (APR) Dataset**: This dataset calculates the Annual Percentage Rate (APR) of lost animals reported in the City of Vancouver.
 The APR dataset is used to analyze trends and provide insights on how the rate of lost animals changes over time.

 ### Methodology and Project Phases:
-1. **Data Analytical Question Formulation**: The first step in the methodology was to formulate four key types of analytical questions:
+1.**Data Analytical Question Formulation**: The first step in the methodology was to formulate four key types of analytical questions:
 - **Descriptive Analysis**: How many lost animal reports were submitted in 2023 and 2024?
 - **Diagnostic Analysis**: What factors caused a spike in the number of lost animal reports?
 - **Predictive Analysis**: How is the number of lost animal reports expected to change by the end of 2024?
 - **Prescriptive Analysis**: What actions should the City of Vancouver take to reduce the number of lost animal reports?

-2. **Data Discovery**: Identified and gathered relevant datasets for the Lost and Found Animal information for 2023 and 2024.
+2.**Data Discovery**: Identified and gathered relevant datasets for the Lost and Found Animal information for 2023 and 2024.
 In this step, we located the necessary datasets related to lost animals, staff activities, and internal reports of Vancouver Animal Control.

-3. **Data Storage Design**: We design an effective and scalable storage solution using AWS S3.
+3.**Data Storage Design**: We design an effective and scalable storage solution using AWS S3.
 The structure consists of clearly organized folders for raw and processed data.
 Bucket Structure:
 - **Landing Zone**: Raw data for 2023 and 2024.
 - **Curated Zone**: Cleaned and processed data ready for analysis.